 How many drivers can race at one time?

-- We can put up to 12 drivers on the track at the same time.
+- We can put up to 10 drivers on the track at the same time depending on kart availability.

 - Rookie Race: Our entry level race is for ages 6 years old to 13 years old and also for parents/family members who would like to race alongside the children in their group.
 Rookie races run at approximately 25 mph and are 8 laps on our ¼ mile track.
 Racers should expect to have a mixture of adults and children in their race.
 These races are all about fun, not competition.